aoswalt/workshop-reduce/README.md

 })
 ```

-Because our reducer function is expected an object as the accumulator, we should provide an empty object as our initial value.
+Because our reducer function is expecting an object as the accumulator, we should provide an empty object as our initial value.

 ```javascript
 letters.reduce(countLetter, {})